 1. OFFERING GOODS AND SERVICES TO THE EU CITIZENS

-Even if you are not conducting any commercial activity, the intention alone will be interpreted as an offer of goods and services to EU citizens.
+Even if you are not conducting any commercial activity, the intention alone will be interpreted as offering goods and services to EU citizens.

 For example, if your company has a website that displays any EU member state currency (not all EU countries have instated EUR), or you have a website on the language of one of the member states, or ship goods to the EU, it is interpreted as offering goods and services to the EU citizens.